cmkennedy20/automatic_planter/README.md

 ----Email System----

 The email system will tie in with the watering system.
 The email system is set up on a Raspberry Pi and it uses some basic functions that are a part of node red.
 I configured the mBed to constantly read the water level sensor.
-If the sensor alerts the mBed that the water has passed the threshold, then the mBed sends a signal out on one of it's pins.
-The mBed output is tied in to the input into the Pi.
+If the sensor alerts the mBed that the water has passed the threshold, then the mBed sends a signal out through it's serial connection.
+The mBed output read in to the Pi using the serial connection  on the node=red program.
 The Pi's node red program will be set up to send an email to an email address whenever one of its input pins goes high.

 ----Bluetooth System----